jacktang/rebar-templates/README.md

 # Rebar Templates #

+Rebar provides rails generator like facility, and Rebar-Templates give Erlang developers more templates and workflow.

 ## How to use templates ##

 To make the templates available, you need to clone the repo to your